wp-plugins/redi-reservation/readme.txt

 * Added time picker
 * Added print of reservation ticket
 * Added styles for errors and reservation confirmation messages
-* Form is hided when reservation is accepted
+* Form hides when reservation is accepted

 = 12.0331 =
 * Fixed: Reservation Comments are not passing